isw-kudos/kudos-widgetcontainer-registration/README.md

 Restart all application servers running Connections applications.

 All Kudos Widgets should now be registered and working OK.
 Test this by opening a Community that has a Kudos widget and a Profiles page.

+## Other Notes
+- Widget Registration must be completed for ALL third party widgets.
+These scripts will only register/update widgets for Kudos products.
+If you have widgets from other products (OnTime, XCC, custom/in-house) you will also need to complete similar steps for those products and widgets.
+You are welcome to adapt the code provided here for other widgets.

+- All widget URLs must be absolute.
+Relative URLs will cause the widgets to fail loading.
+Check the output of printAllWidgets.py for any relative URLs.